travis-ci/travis-backup/README.md

 bundle exec rspec
 ```

-To make tests working properly you should also ensure the database connection string for an empty test database.
-You can set it as `DATABASE_URL` environment variable or in `config/database.yml`.
+To make tests working properly you should also ensure database connection strings for empty test databases.
+You can set them as `DATABASE_URL` and `BACKUP_DESTINATION_DB_URL` environment variables or in `config/database.yml`.

-**Warning: this database will be cleaned during tests, so ensure that it includes no important data.**
+**Warning: these databases will be cleaned during tests, so ensure that they include no important data.**

 ### Ruby version